Perverse filtrations and Fourier transforms: Introduction

 Clearly, this vanishing is stronger than (FV) in the case of abelian schemes.
 The reason why we do not pose this stronger condition is that it is hard to verify when the abelian fibration has singular fibers, and furthermore, it is unclear if the vanishing for $i+j>2g$ holds in general.

 On the other hand, the weaker condition (FV) is already sufficient to deduce the desired properties (i, ii) of Theorem \ref{thm0.1}.
-Moreover, the condition (FV) is natural: in view of Arinkin's work \cite{A1,A2}, we will explain in Section \ref{comp_jac} that (FV) holds essentially for the \emph{same reason} as the fact that the Poincar\'e line bundle and the Fourier--Mukai transforms can be extended over the singular fibers for certain abelian fibrations.
+Moreover, the condition (FV) is natural: in view of Arinkin's work \cite{A1, A2}, we will explain in Section \ref{comp_jac} that (FV) holds essentially for the \emph{same reason} as the fact that the normalized Poincar\'e line bundle and the Fourier--Mukai transforms can be extended over the singular fibers for certain abelian fibrations.
 The following theorem is our main source of applications.

-\begin{thm} Let $C \to B$ be a flat family of integral projective curves which admits a section.
-If the associated compactified Jacobian fibration $\pi: \overline{J}_C \to B$ satisfies that \begin{enumerate} \item[(i)] every curve in the family has at worst planar singularities, and \item[(ii)] the total space $\overline{J}_C$ is nonsingular, \end{enumerate} then $\pi: \overline{J}_C \to B$ is a (self-)dualizable abelian fibration which satisfies (FV). \end{thm}
+\begin{thm} Let $C \to B$ be a flat family of integral projective curves which admits a section through its smooth locus.
+Let $\pi: \overline{J}_C \to B$ be the associated compactified Jacobian fibration.
+If \begin{enumerate} \item[(i)] every curve in the family $C \to B$ has at worst planar singularities, and \item[(ii)] the total space $\overline{J}_C$ is nonsingular, \end{enumerate} then $\pi: \overline{J}_C \to B$ is a (self-)dualizable abelian fibration which satisfies (FV). \end{thm}

-By promoting the Fourier theory from schemes to gerbes, we also prove a version of Theorems \ref{thm0.1} and \ref{thm0.2} (as well as Theorem \ref{CoHa} below) for certain twisted compactified Jacobian fibrations which are associated with families of curves admitting no section; see Corollary \ref{cor:main}.
+By promoting the Fourier theory from schemes to gerbes, we also prove a version of Theorems \ref{thm0.1} and \ref{thm0.2} (as well as Theorem \ref{CoHa} below) for certain twisted compactified Jacobian fibrations which are associated with families of curves admitting no section; see Corollaries~\ref{cor:main} and \ref{cor:motdectwist}.